hmlehtinen/zodiac/README.md

 1. Transaction logs are considered append-only and the job processor will keep only new transactions since the last job run.

-2. Attribute files must be _complete for the entire customer base_.
+1. Attribute files must be _complete for the entire customer base_.
 Customers missing from the uploaded attributes files that appear in the full transaction log (including previous uploads) will be assumed to have missing values for all attributes.

+1. Transaction log and attribute headers are expected to conform to those provided in the initial client onboarding.
+If you'd like to have the schemas updated, please contact your client success representative.

 ## Data Download